TimeMagazineLabs/traveling_santa_problem/docs/data.md

 	npm install 			# D3 and a few other libraries we need to compute centroids npm install -g mapshaper 	# neatly converts SHP files to GeoJSON or TopoJSON formats from the command line

+You'll also need `wget`, which you may already have.
+If not, Homebrew to the rescue:

+	brew install wget

 The county map comes from the Census Bureau's [Cartographic Boundary Shapefiles](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html), which we didn't add to the repository to avoid extra baggage.
 To follow our steps, use the following steps to download the most granular, up-to-date county SHP file.

 	cd sources